augstb/Hackintosh-Intel-i7-10700k-Gigabyte-Z490-Vision-G/README.md

 This repository contains WIP configuration files for an OpenCore build with **Gigabyte Z490 Vision G** motherboard and **Intel i7-10700k** *Comet Lake-S* desktop CPU.
 Compiled with **OpenCore (0.7.7)**.

+Latest revision is made for macOS Monterey, based on [5T33Z0](https://github.com/5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore) repo.
+I made little changes from his proposition to fix audio detection, and framebuffer patch for iGPU.

 Particularities of this configuration :

 - I have a PCIe Wireless adapter AC1300 (**Archer T6E**).
 If you don't need kext for it, just remove ```Airport*.kext``` kexts.
 Otherwise, if you came here because you have this adapter, just copy the kexts files, and integrate them in your config file.
 It is that simple.
-- I have an compatible **AMD Radeon RX 6800 XT** GPU.
+- I have an compatible **AMD Radeon RX 6800 XT** GPU, the framebuffer patch (in DeviceProperties) is only relevant for iGPU users (I did not tested it that much on Monterey since I have a dGPU).
 - **Intel I225-V Ethernet Controller** is not working on macOS Monterey.
 Stay on macOS Big Sur if you do not have an alternative.
+- Sleep is broken for me (but it may be due to one of my USB device, I'll investiguate)

-So far so good using these configuration files for **Monterey (12.1)**.
+So far so good using these configuration files for **Monterey (12.2)**.

+**⚠️ This README.md is only relevant for the Monterey configuration.
+I will not test older revisions of macOS**.

 <p align="center"><img src="./Images/about.png" alt="about_this_mac" width="698" /></p>